 - Coordinate and co-parent with your ex.
 You may have just divorced, but you are still a co-parent with your ex.
 Put aside all feelings of anger and sadness so that you can make sure that your children have a great school year.

 Remember: if your child is old enough to be in school, he is old enough to ask about his own thoughts and feelings.
 Ask your kid how they feel about returning to school and if they have any needs or concerns.
+For more tips on facing the challenges of divorce, download our free guide on divorce with children.

 Do you have a question about Washington child custody?
 Talk to a Bellevue child custody attorney today.
 Call the Law Offices of Molly B. Kenny to schedule an appointment: 425-460-0550.